-French actor Gaspard Ulliel, who played a young Hannibal Lecter and Yves Saint Laurent, died on Wednesday at the age of 37 following a skiing accident, his family said.
+French star Gaspard Ulliel, who played a young Hannibal Lecter and had a top role in a new Marvel TV series, died on Wednesday at 37 following a skiing accident, his family said.

-He also had a leading role in the new Marvel TV series “Moon Knight” launching on Disney+ in March.
+He also had a leading role as Midnight Man in the new Marvel TV series “Moon Knight” starring Oscar Isaac, which launches on Disney+ in March.

-His family confirmed the death — which followed a skiing accident on Tuesday — in a statement given to AFP by his agent.
+His family confirmed the death — which followed a skiing accident in southeast France on Tuesday — in a statement given to AFP by his agent.

 He had already taken home a Cesar in 2005 for most promising actor after appearing in the World War I drama “A Very Long Engagement” alongside Audrey Tautou.